The Danger of Not Growing Spiritually. Heb 6:1-4

 Dead works will not save us.
 6:1.

 Dead works are the works unsaved person does to please God to earn salvation (9:14).
-They have no saving merit before God.
+Our good works have no saving merit before God.
 Repentance is the radical reorientation of our outlook towards sin and God which results change in behavior.
-They turn away from idols to serve the true and living God (1 Thess 1:9).
+They will turn away from idols to serve the true and living God (1 Thess 1:9).
 Remorse is not repentance.
 Only godly sorrow can produce repentance (2 Cor 7:8-10).
 Repentance is vital and it must be a daily experience.
 Faith, on the other hand is both trust and obedience to God.
-It is not more than the belief in the existence of God (James 2:23-25).
-Someone has said "To believe, mind must be convinced, hearts must be consumed with love and will must be committed in obedience".
+It is more than the knowledge in the existence of God (James 2:23-25).
+Someone has said "To believe; mind must be convinced, hearts must be consumed with love and will must be committed in obedience".
 Forcing someone to believe is authoritarianism.
 Pleading without explaining could lead to sentimentalism.
 Faith comes from hearing and hearing from the Word of God (Rom 10:17). .

 Baptism has no saving merit.6:2.

 The doctrine f baptisms and laying on of hands are the outwards ordinances.
 The baptisms mentioned here is in plural.
 These refer to baptismal rites of either Jew or gentiles.
 They are external in nature and purify only flesh and not conscience (9:13, 14).
 Only saved people should be baptized according to the commandment of Christ (Matt 28:19, 20).
 The laying on of hands was symbolic of ordination, recognition and identification (1 Tim 4:14; 2 Tim 1:6).
 It does not impart any special grace.
 Resurrection of the dead and the eternal judgment are eschatological doctrines revealed in the Old Testament and as well as in the New Testament.
-The writer warns that these are basic principles and we should advance to a higher knowledge of Christ.
-Also the writer recognizes that we will do this with God’s permission and blessings (6:9).
+The writer warns that to matured spiritually Christians should leave these basic principles and advance to a higher knowledge of Christ.
+Also the writer recognizes that we will do this with God’s help and blessing (6:9).